msu-csc232-sp23/lab06/README.md

 ## Background

 Consider a language of words, where each word is a string of dots (`.`) and dashes (`-`).
-The following language describes this language:
+The following grammar describes this language:

 ```text
 <word> = <dot> | <dash><word> | <word><dot>